Asian/Pacific American Award for Literature Honor

 Cover

-Tang, Betty C., author, illustrator.
+Tang, Betty C.

-"Feng-Li can’t wait to discover America with her family!
+Feng-Li can’t wait to discover America with her family!
 But after an action-packed vacation, her parents deliver shocking news: They are returning to Taiwan and leaving Feng-Li and her older siblings in California on their own.
-Suddenly, the three kids must fend for themselves in a strange new world--and get along.
 Starting a new school, learning a new language, and trying to make new friends while managing a household is hard enough, but Bro and Sis's constant bickering makes everything worse.
 Thankfully, there are some hilarious moments to balance the stress and loneliness.
-But as tensions escalate--and all three kids get tangled in a web of bad choices--can Feng-Li keep her family together?"--Amazon.
+But as tensions escalate--and all three kids get tangled in a web of bad choices--can Feng-Li keep her family together?

 Cover

-"The legendary Nian monster has returned at Chinese New Year.
+The legendary Nian monster has returned at Chinese New Year.
 Nian is intent on devouring Shanghai, starting with young Xingling!
-But Xingling is clever and thinks quickly to outwit him with Chinese New Year traditions"-- Provided by publisher.
+But Xingling is clever and thinks quickly to outwit him with Chinese New Year traditions.

 Cover